We have been working in our place in South London for over 500 years

-Like many other areas in London, Lambeth and Southwark are vibrant places to live and work and they’re changing all the time.
-There are around 600,000 people living inside the boroughs’ boundaries.
-The two areas are densely populated (twice the average in the capital), and have similarly diverse populations – a rich and complex social and ethnic mix, including large black and LGBT communities.
+Like many other areas in London, Lambeth and Southwark are vibrant places to live and work and they are changing all the time.
+There are around 600,000 people living in the boroughs – roughly the same size as Glasgow or Boston.
+The two areas are densely populated – twice the average in the capital – and have a rich and complex social and ethnic mix, including large black and LGBT+ communities.
 Over 100 different languages are spoken here.
-And, like many other places in the capital, there are areas of great affluence and stark poverty living side by side.
+And, like many other places in the capital, affluence and stark poverty live side by side.

-We believe that this combination of urban environment, deprivation and diversity plays a big part in local health.
+We believe that the urban environment combined with low income plays a big part in local health.

 “The context for health within Lambeth and Southwark is incredibly important.
 People are often struggling to make ends meet.
 Their health and wellbeing isn’t prioritised in their life.
 It's much more of a priority to think about being able to pick the kids up from school and to be able to pay the bills at the end of the month.”